wcasper/math407spring2025/syllabus.md

 Homework will also involve some online Canvas quizzes that will help you assess your understanding of different topics.
 These will not have a time limit and can be done at home, but should be completed individually.

 ## Exams
-Exams will take place during class at the times stated below.
-You will log into the class Zoom session and take the exam during a specified time.
-Note that you must have video with both your face and hands visible and a working speaker and microphone during the exam.
-The microphone should be muted during test-taking in order to not disturb your peers.

 If you have an accommodation from Disability Support Services (such as time-and-a-half), it is your responsibility to coordinate with the instructor before each exam.

 **Midterm Exams**
 There will be three midterm exams, each lasting 1 hour.
 Each midterm will be worth 15\% of your final grade.
-Midterms will be held during class time in our Zoom meeting on the following dates:
+Midterms will be held during class time in our classroom on the following dates:
 * Thursday, February, 13 2025
 * Thursday, March 13, 2025
 * Thursday, April 17, 2025